awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 arn:aws:iam::123456789012:user/division_abc/subdivision_xyz/product_1234/app_*
 ```

-To specify all users, user groups, or policies in your AWS account, use a wildcard after the `user/`, `group/`, or `policy` part of the ARN, respectively\.
+To specify all users, user groups, or policies in your AWS account, use a wildcard after the `user/`, `group/`, or `policy/` part of the ARN, respectively\.

 ```
 arn:aws:iam::123456789012:user/*